bchubb-web/PHAT-Stack/README.md

 Interactive components are served through simple api, and handled on the client side with HTMX.

 ## Routing

+Routes are declared using directories and files, similar to NextJS' app router, but with an OOP twist.

+The Pages\ namespace is used to serve routes, declare the directory you want to use in your composer.json

 Routing built upon PHP router by https://github.com/phprouter/main.
-Optimised to focus on purely GET requests to pages that exist in the pages/ directory.

-Inspired by the app router from NextJS 13, dynamic route parts are denoted by enclosing the variable in \[square brackets\].
+//Inspired by the app router from NextJS 13, dynamic route parts are denoted by enclosing the variable in \[square brackets\].

 ## Api
 HTMX api endpoints are defined manually with the HTMX namespace, passing the route, with desired $variables in place in the uri, and a callback function, echoing HTML or escaping php tags to plain HTML